Philosophy, Literary and Linguistic Studies B.A.

 Students develop their individual skill profile by choosing two of three components offered:

 - German and General Literary Studies

 A special feature of the curriculum is its connection to learning units from other disciplines.
-Through this connection the University offers its students the diverse perspectives characteristic to studies at RWTH Aachen.
+This offers students the opportunity to experience the wide range of diverse perspectives available at RWTH Aachen University.